kuladog/arch-xfce-hardened/README.md

 ### Usage

-From the [Archiso](https://archlinux.org/download/) live environment, just download the repo and run the install script.
+From the [Archiso](https://archlinux.org/download/) live environment, just download the repo and run the script.

 1. Using curl: (included in archiso)
 ```sh